Surface metrology: Roughness parameters

 The real surface geometry is so complicated that a finite number of parameters cannot provide a full description.
 If the number of parameters used is increased, a more accurate description can be obtained.
 This is one of the reasons for introducing new parameters for surface evaluation.
 Surface roughness parameters are normally categorised into three groups according to its functionality.
 These groups are defined as amplitude parameters, spacing parameters, and hybrid parameters.

 Profile roughness parameters

 Parameters used to describe surfaces are largely statistical indicators obtained from many samples of the surface height.
 Some examples include:

 This is a small subset of available parameters described in standards like ASME B46.1 and ISO 4287.

 Most of these parameters originated from the capabilities of profilometers and other mechanical probe systems.

 In addition, new measures of surface dimensions have been developed which are more directly related to the measurements made possible by high-definition optical gauging technologies.
+These parameters are calculated after filtering has taken place.